Skip to content

 • Your ability to control emotions during drawdowns.

 A strong trading strategy should expect and survive losing streaks.
+This is especially critical for prop firm challenges where a single bad streak can end an evaluation.
 The traders who last in this business are not the ones who avoid losses - they are the ones who manage them well.

-If your current strategy wouldn't survive 10 losses in a row, now is the time to adjust your risk management before it's too late.
+If your current strategy wouldn't survive 10 losses in a row, now is the time to build a proper trading system with sound risk management before it's too late.

 GrandAlgo Indicators